 https://dbl.oisd.nl.
 You can find other types of lists to use with your installation here.

-Now that the application is up and running it is time to point all of your network devices to Pi-Hole.
+Now that Pi-Hole in Docker is up and running it is time to point all of your network devices to the Pi-Hole container.
 The easiest way to do that is through your home router.
 You must configure your home router to have DHCP clients use Pi-Hole as their DNS server.

 When you log in to your routers configuration page find the LAN (not WAN) DHCP/DNS settings section.
 Once you find it, you are going to want to set the DNS server to the IP address of your Pi-Hole.
 This is also the same address you set in the

 SERVERIP variable in the docker run command.
 Your Pi-Hole IP address should be the only DNS server in your router DHCP settings.

 Once you save these settings, restart your devices and once they come back online, they should be using Pi-Hole as their DNS server.

 Now that you have Pi-Hole up and running, you can log back into the admin screen and you will start to see the requests that are being sent to Pi-Hole from your network.